TinkerTools/tinker-hp/GPU/README.md

 <b>This phase-advance GPU version (1.2 ++) is not (yet) an official release of Tinker-HP but is made freely available in link with the COVID-19 HPC community effort.</b>

 This work will be part of a larger 2021 Tinker-HP 1.3 official release.
-Aside the sources on GitHub, a GPUs container is available thanks to NVIDIA on the NVIDIA NGC's website: https://ngc.nvidia.com/catalog/containers/hpc:tinkerhp
+Aside GitHub, a GPUs container is available thanks to NVIDIA on the NVIDIA NGC's website: https://ngc.nvidia.com/catalog/containers/hpc:tinkerhp

 # Getting started with Tinker-HP
    - Installation Guide